lsst-pst/pstn-051/Cheat_Sheet.md

 daily_ddf_v1.5_10yrs.db | Daily (shorter) sequences (5.5% overall DDF fraction)

 * [goodseeing](https://epyc.astro.washington.edu/~lynnej/opsim_downloads/fbs_1.5/goodseeing/)
 This family of simulations adds a basis function which drives the acquisition of at least one of 'good seeing' (seeingFwhmGeom ~< 0.7") visits at each point on the sky each year, but varies in which filters this 'good seeing' visit is desired.
+These do improve the seeing distributions in the targeted bands, compared to baseline -- this improvement is most visible when comparing the achieved IQ against the standard baseline, within a given year.

 Run | Good seeing filters
 :-- | :------------------: